Transformation of a company or a partnership – issues to which special attention should be paid

 The above recommendations concerning the process of the transformation of commercial law companies and partnerships apply accordingly to the transformation of a sole proprietorship into a company.

-If you are planning to carry out the transformation and would like to do it efficiently, contact us.
-We will advise you how to do it quickly and smoothly and how to avoid frequent mistakes.
+If you are planning to carry out the business transformation and would like to do it efficiently, contact us.
+We will advise you how to do it quickly and smoothly and how to avoid frequent mistakes made by shareholders and partners of most companies (partnerships).